“Who do you trust?”

-This is NOT an exercise in futility or mundane advice that should be taken lightly.
-I see this important attempt at positioning unfolding in three ways.
+This is not an exercise in futility or mundane advice that should be taken lightly.
+I see this important task unfolding in three ways:

-- Speak when you can only improve upon the silence.
+1. Speak if and when you can only improve upon the silence.

-If I were forced to offer just two words that appropriately defined the true art of professional salesmanship, I would not hesitate in suggesting the words “listening skills.”
+If I were forced to offer just two words that appropriately define the true art of professional salesmanship, I would not hesitate in suggesting the words “listening skills.”
 I know this is not news to you.
-I also know that you need to improve upon suggestion #1.
+I also know it is easier said than done.

-- Look your target audience in the eye.
+2. Look your targeted audience in the eye.

 After you manage to make these three suggestions a daily habit, you are on your own.
 But if you are looking for one more piece of guiding light, here it is: